XJINE/Unity_ExhibitionSceneLoader/README.md

 ## How to Use

-Set SceneName into the TextField, and it will be loaded after a few seconds.
-Settings are saved into the specified file when the scene load is started.
+1. Set ExhibitionSceneLoader into build settings and set at the 0 index.
+2. Add your scenes into build settings.
+3. Set your setting and save file path in inspector.